cgao-comp/WWW2022/datasets/readme.md

 larfe5-30.txt is the ID of deployed sensors conducted by DS.

-the file about the information of shortest path is bigger than limited 25M storage, everyone can generate the file by the function in /code/.java.
+the file about the information of shortest path is bigger than limited 25M storage, everyone can generate the file by the function adjGraph_ShortPath() in ALG.java.